There are many different podcast hosting platforms and it can be difficult to decide which one to go with…

 We have researched, tested, and reached out to people at every company to find out which platform is best for your needs.

-You’ll find more details on those six and more below if you want to see more details.
+You’ll find more details on those seven and more below if you want to see more details.
 After that, there are a bunch of other useful services to help grow your podcast!